michael-sulyak/crazy-bear/README.md

-# CrazyBear - Home Assistant
+# CrazyBear - Home Assistant in Telegram

 # Used:
 1. **Raspberry Pi 4**